 TEAM CHEVY ADVANCE

-.
-Fans can visit the Team Chevy Racing Display in two locations in the TMS Fan Midway near Gate 2 and near Gate 7
+· Fans can visit the Team Chevy Racing Display in the Fan Zone area at Michigan International Speedway

-.
-Activities at the Chevy Racing Display includes a variety of interactive activities for adults and kids
+· Other activities at the Team Chevy Racing Display include a variety of interactive games for adults and kids

 TEAM CHEVY IN NASCAR SPRINT CUP SERIES (NSCS) COMPETITION:

 · Chevrolet has won 35 NASCAR Sprint Cup Series (NSCS) Manufacturers’ Championships

 · Team Chevy drivers have scored 693 wins and 623 poles in NSCS competition

 · Chevrolet drivers have won 19 of 85 races at Michigan International Speedway (MIS).
 Wins by active drivers are: